Best practices to improve your accounts receivable process

 AR indicates that they have received the product or service they needed, and they owe you money for it.
 We would pay for stuff in an ideal world as we needed it, but this isn’t always feasible, especially when dealing with large amounts.

-Setting up your systems efficiently and sticking to them will go a long way towards building a stable business.
+Setting up your systems efficiently and sticking to them will go a long way towards receiving timely payments and building a stable business.

 1. Establish good credit practices

-Establishing good credit practices upfront will save you a dozen migraine-inducing phone calls to customers who “didn’t know” who, when or what to pay.
+Establishing good credit practices upfront will save you a dozen migraine-inducing phone calls to customers who “didn't know” the ins and outs of their payment terms, including who, when or what to pay.

-A solid credit application process is the critical first step.
+A solid credit application process is the critical first step to having good customer relationships that push your business towards financial stability.

 A credit application process serves several purposes: